 - ¼ cup rolled oats

-- 1 cup raw cashews - If you don't have a high speed blender, sub ½ cup raw cashew butter
+- 1 cup raw cashews - can sub ½ cup cashew butter; see Notes for options

 - ⅔ cup pure maple syrup